krt-07/git-github/README.md

 # git-github

-This is learning purpose only..!
+This is learning purpose only.